Bennotsi-MTG/Doomsday-Codex/core/basics.md

 This means that IU is the top card and BW is the bottom card.
 BBB+1UU represents the mana cost, (6) is the total converted mana cost required to complete the pile.
-8 Storm represents the amount of storm that executing this pile will generate, this includes the Doomsday you've cast to create this pile as well as the Tendrils of Agony (including the non-copy original spell) at the end of the pile.
+8 Storm represents the amount of Storm that executing this pile will generate, this includes the Doomsday you've cast to create this pile as well as the Tendrils of Agony (including the non-copy original spell) at the end of the pile.
 The original Tendrils is included for simplicity, because we simply count